 - Find your local bike shop and the bike with the cycling equipment you want to buy via Greener Commute.

-- Email HR Salaries at firstname.lastname@example.org with Cycle to work eligibility check" in the subject line.
-State your staff ID (number on your ID card), the total amount you want to spend on bike and cycling equipments, and the duration of repayment (12 or 24 months) in the email.
+- Email HR Salaries at firstname.lastname@example.org with Cycle to work eligibility check in the subject line.
+State your staff ID number (on your ID card), the total amount you want to spend on the bike and cycling equipment, and the duration of repayment (12 or 24 months).

 - Salaries will receive notification of the application and will check your eligibility.